djspiewak/shims/effect/README.md

 - **Why not `ConcurrentEffect[Task]`?**
   + Because it's unsound. `Task` doesn't provide particularly robust or safe cancellation support, and it has absolutely no notion of guaranteed finalization.
 Therefore, it would not be able to lawfully implement the functions in `Concurrent`.
 Yes, this does mean that there are certain things you cannot do with `Task`, but they wouldn't be safe anyway.
+  + As an aside, it is *theoretically* possible to do this, but it would require reimplementing a lot of the safe preemption mechanisms which are built into `cats.effect.IO`, and frankly I just don't feel like there's a particular need for this.
+Just don't use `Task` if you can avoid it.
 - **Why not materialize `cats.effect.LiftIO`?**
   + Because it's unsound (this is a common theme).
 There's really no way to convert a `cats.effect.IO` to a `scalaz.effect.IO` without blocking a thread, due to the `async` constructor.
 We can go in the other direction only because `scalaz.effect.IO` is strictly less powerful than `cats.effect.IO`.
 - **Why not do something with `scalaz.Nondeterminism`?**